Ambulatory Care Residency

 Teaching and precepting

-- The resident will present ambulatory grand rounds once per rotation
+- The resident will present two 1-hour seminars.

-- Residents have the option of presenting didactic lectures at the University of Kansas School of Pharmacy
+- Residents have the option of presenting additional didactic lectures at the University of Kansas School of Pharmacy as available.

 - Residents will prepare and present drug and/or disease-focused lectures to ambulatory, hospital, pharmacy and multidisciplinary staff